ehmicky/modern-errors/docs/plugins.md

 #### Error-specific state

-`WeakMap`s should be used to keep error-specific internal state in instance methods, as opposed to using error properties (even with `symbol` keys).
+`WeakMap`s should be used to keep error-specific internal state, as opposed to using error properties (even with `symbol` keys).

 ```js
 const state = new WeakMap()